lmzuccarelli/composer-minimal-kubernetes/README.md

 kubectl get all -n osbuild
 ```

-Once all pods are in ready status (as shown below) - we are ready to config the minio service
+Once all pods are in "RUNNING" status (as shown below) - we can now configure the minio service

 ```
 $ kubectl get all -n osbuild